-STAFF: The proposal meets all applicable policies of the Comprehensive Plan.
+STAFF: The proposal does not conflict with Comprehensive Plan policies.

 2. Is the proposal compatible with surrounding land uses and the general character of the area including factors such as height, bulk, scale, intensity, traffic, noise, odor, drainage, dust, lighting and appearance?